THUNDER-DANIEL/student-workbook/src/reflections/wk1/day2.md

 Read Building Blocks Of Web Development > CSS and answer the following questions

 ### 1. What is a Pseudo-Class and what are some of the most common ones you think you will use
+        Is a keyword added to the selector to do a assigned task.
+        If had to guess maybe :hover.

 ### 2. What is Specificity and how might you use it to your benefit?